varigence/docs/bimlflex/getting-started/first-project-walkthrough.md

 When the preview matches the model expectations, it is published to the metadata repository.
 This can be done by selecting *all* objects for the 'AWLT_SRC' connection and clicking the **Publish** button.
 The column and object names will change from cursive to regular, indicating that the changes have been committed.

-The new Data Vault objects can be reviewed in the BimlFlex App, in the Data Vault Project under the objects tab, or as part of the objects in the [**Treeview**](xref:bimlflex-treeview) under the connection that has been configured for the Data Vault layer in the solution - 'BFX_RDV' in this example.
+The new Data Vault objects can be reviewed in the BimlFlex App, in the Data Vault Project under the objects tab, or as part of the objects in the [**Treeview**](xref:bimlflex-treeview) under the connection that has been configured for the Data Vault layer in the solution - 'BFX_DV' in this example.

 ![BimlFlex Accelerator](images/bimlflex-accelerator-after-publish.png "BimlFlex Accelerator")

-If any objects need to be changed, these can always be archived from the 'BFX_RDV' connection and re-accelerated.
+If any objects need to be changed, these can always be archived from the 'BFX_DV' connection and re-accelerated.
 In BimlFlex, design metadata is saved against the source objects.
 Any time the Accelerator is used, the relevant information will be evaluated against what has been defined in the source objects.

 ## Building the Data Vault Project